Mokolea/serialTcp/README.md

 Arguments:
-  serialPort          Serial port this program is opening. serialBaud          Data baud rate for serial port. localIp             IP-address this program is binding to, 'any' for any
+  serialPort          Serial port this program is opening. serialBaud          Data baud rate for serial port. localIp             IP address this program is binding to, 'any' for any
                       interface.
-  localPort           Port used by this program, listening.
+  localPort           TCP port used by this program, listening.
 $
 ```